O WHAT CAN AIL THEE?: A HARRY POTTER FAN-FICTION STORY

 She gave him dagger eyes as she took a sip of the hot chocolate.
 “Don’t underestimate them, sir.”

 “One never knows,” he admitted with a shrug.
-“They may…get some help they really don’t deserve.
+“They might…get some help they really don’t deserve.
 Maybe a marsh nymph or a guardian angel or maybe…” He paused, and his tone dropped seriously.
 “Maybe it will be from someone…they haven’t a clue is risking his neck…who finds the methods of the Carrows just as repugnant as you do.”

-“An unsung hero?” she surmised.
+“An unsung hero?” she deducted.

 “Maybe.
 You should know by now, with your claim at a keen intellect, that not all things in this world are obvious upon first glance.
 Some…are decidedly masked.”
 He finished the last swallow of his own chocolate and started to stand.